jwood7/jwood7/README.md

 -->
 :office: I have work experience with Front End and Full Stack Web Development

-🔭 I am working on game design projects outside of class
+🔭 I am working on game design projects, and discord bots that analyze gameplay stats